-In APF 2017 we invite papers presenting original work on the themes of data protection and privacy and their repercussions on technology business, government, law, society, policy and on law enforcement.
-An inter-disciplinary approach is high in demand to contribute to bridging the gap between research, business models and policy much like proposing new models and interpretations are.
+In APF 2018, we invite papers presenting original work on the themes of data protection and privacy and their repercussions on technology business, government, law, society, policy and on law enforcement.
+An inter-disciplinary approach is high in demand to contribute to bridging the gap between research, business models and policy, much like proposing new models and interpretations are.

 Research - Opinion Papers

-APF2017 seeks contributions from policy makers and implementers, Data Protection Authorities, industry, consultants, NGOs and civil society as well as law enforcement representatives.
+APF 2018 seeks contributions from policy makers and implementers, Data Protection Authorities, industry, consultants, researchers, NGOs and as well as civil society.
 Opinion and interpretation papers are expected to reflect the views of the author(s).
 Submissions can be up to 8000 words long, excluding bibliography and appendices.
 Both research and opinion papers should deal with at least one of the following aspects:

 - Modelling of data protection and privacy requirements, such as: